jni/ilovesymposia.com/posts/2014/06/24/a-clever-use-of-scipys-ndimage-generic_filter-for-n-dimensional-image-processing.md

 .. link:
 .. description:
 .. type: text
-.. excerpt: <p>This year I am privileged to be a mentor in the <a href="https://www.google-melange.com/gsoc/homepage/google/gsoc2014">Google Summer of Code</a> for the <a href="http://scikit-image.org">scikit-image</a> project, as part of the Python Software Foundation organisation.
-Our student, <a href="https://github.com/vighneshbirodkar">Vighnesh Birodkar</a>, recently came up with a clever use of SciPy&#8217;s <a href="http://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.filters.generic_filter.html"><code>ndimage.generic_filter</code></a> that is certainly worth sharing widely.</p>

-<p>Vighnesh is <a href="http://www.google-melange.com/gsoc/proposal/public/google/gsoc2014/vighneshbirodkar/5870670537818112">tasked</a> with implementing region adjacency graphs and graph based methods for image segmentation.
-He initially wrote specific functions for 2D and 3D images, and I suggested that he should merge them: either with n-dimensional code, or, at the very least, by making 2D a special case of 3D.
-He chose the former, and produced extremely elegant code.
-Three nested for loops and a large number of neighbour computations were replaced by a function call and a simple loop.
-Read on to find out how.</p>
-.. has_math: no
 .. status: published
-.. wp-status: publish
 -->

 <html><body><p>This year I am privileged to be a mentor in the <a href="https://www.google-melange.com/gsoc/homepage/google/gsoc2014">Google Summer of Code</a> for the <a href="http://scikit-image.org">scikit-image</a> project, as part of the Python Software Foundation organisation.
 Our student, <a href="https://github.com/vighneshbirodkar">Vighnesh Birodkar</a>, recently came up with a clever use of SciPy’s <a href="http://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.filters.generic_filter.html"><code>ndimage.generic_filter</code></a> that is certainly worth sharing widely.